Practical Steps on Forgiveness

 This one was key for me.
 There is no such thing as only having to work on forgiveness, one time, on this one day.
 It is an everyday practice.
 That is vital here.

 Everyday you must choose to forgive this person.
-Every time the enemy brings up the hurt, pain, bad memory…you go before God with your prayer for help and forgiveness.
+Every time the enemy brings up the hurt, pain, and bad memory you go before God with your prayer for help and forgiveness.
 Repeatedly.
 Over and over.
 Day after day.
 Moment after moment.
 Back it up with scripture too.

-Find scripture on forgiveness, guarding your thoughts, and how much God loves and cares for you.
-Memorize them!
+Find scripture on forgiveness, guarding your thoughts, and remind yourself how much God loves and cares for you.

 Yes, everyday, you go before God and with a contrite heart share with Him the pain and release it to Him.
 Release the situation and the person.
 Verbally speaking out your prayer.

 There is not a timeline of how quickly your healing will happen.
 Some will heal quickly and others not so quickly.